Baháʼí Faith on life after death

 The Baháʼí Faith affirms the existence of life after death while not defining everything about it.
-The soul on death is said to recognize the value of its deeds and begin a new phase of a conscious relationship with God though negative experiences are possible.
+The soul on death is said to recognize the value of its deeds and begin a new phase of a conscious relationship with God, though negative experiences are possible.

 Death, dying, the soul and the afterlife

 Teachings and beliefs

-The soul is not considered to be subject to natural law - rather it is subject to spiritual law as a covenant between man and God and it takes identity at the conception of the embryo, but not "in" the body, rather, associated with it like light to a mirror.
+The soul is not considered subject to natural law.
+Instead, it is subject to spiritual law as a covenant between man and God, and it takes identity at the conception of the embryo, but not "in" the body, rather, associated with it like light to a mirror.
 The Baháʼí writings describe the mind–body dualism using various analogies to express the independence of the soul from the body.
 Human nature is likened to a rider on a horse or steed, a bird in a cage, or the sun shining on a mirror.

 Heaven is a soul being close to God, not a place but a condition, as it undergoes an eternal spiritual evolution.
 Anyone who learns and applies virtues and guidance of God "goes to" heaven.
-Hell is similarly being far from God, not a place, but of failing to understand and apply virtues and guidance from God.
-Progress from even the worst condition is possible even in the next world but not until the individual fundamentally overcomes rejecting Godly virtues.
-Labels we call ourselves by and theologies we claim to adhere to are not as important as the reality of spiritual virtues like courage, justice, love, understanding, etc., actually expressed by choice in our lives.
+Hell is similarly being far from God, not a place, but failing to understand and apply virtues and guidance from God.
+Progress from even the worst condition is possible even in the next world, but not until the individual fundamentally overcomes rejecting Godly virtues.
+The labels we call ourselves by and the theologies we claim to adhere to are not as important as the reality of spiritual virtues like courage, justice, love, understanding, etc., expressed by choice in our lives.
 Development of the spiritual life reaches a milestone whether in this life or the next in developing the "spirit of faith" a gift of the Holy Spirit, which then continues to grow in the individual's soul.
-But if our ability to express Godly virtues is conditional so is our condition in the afterlife - there is a spectrum of achievement so a purgatory-like environment is possible for those who have not well embraced Godly virtues and those that have not largely rejected them.
+But if our ability to express Godly virtues is conditional, so is our condition in the afterlife - there is a spectrum of achievement.
+Hence, a purgatory-like environment is possible for those who have not well embraced Godly virtues and those who have not largely rejected them.
 Indeed, the next world's life is sometimes delineated in stages.
 Baháʼís believe a significant purpose of revelation is to guide the spiritual development of the individual and that accepting the prophet of God is important as a significant chance at advancing the conditional achievement of discovering the virtues themselves and expressing them.
 If one succeeds in achieving these to a superlative degree then that person will be of benefit to all mankind from the afterlife while those who are far from God have no power to affect the living any more.
 Indeed, evil is not viewed as a power in the next world - people who are evil are described as "atrophied" and "enfeebled" and that accounts of "possession" are about people who have yielded to their own darker passions and baser nature.